lundregan/lundregan/README.md

 You can reach me through email @ lundregan.ethan@gmail.com

-* 💻 Saturday to sunday, at least 1 commit a day!
+* 💻 Monday to saturday, at least 1 commit a day!
 * 📚 I am currently working on my portfolio and increasing my skills with Deno, Typescript, and Vue (with some material design).
 * 🏢 Looking for one of those pesky job things, gotta get my code on!